CNHL Lipo Batteries

 CNHL aim at providing high-quality Li-Po batteries and RC products to all hobby enthusiasts with excellent customer services and competitive prices

-So you're attempting to choose a battery for your RC vehicle or drone and are torn between two choices: LiHV and LiPo.
+So you're attempting to choose a battery for your RC vehicle or drone and are torn between two choices: LiHV (sometimes written as Li-HV) and LiPo.
 One gives you a bit more "oomph," and the other is the old standby that all the others utilize.
 What's actually different, and which one should you purchase?

 Do not worry, this is not as complex as it sounds.
 We will simplify everything you need to know about the LiHV vs. LiPo battle so you can choose the best battery for your device and your pocket.